Willyb15/Data-Science-Python/introduction/anaconda.md

 ## Mac OS X Users

 1.)
-Open up your terminal application, and navigate to your root directory.
+Open up your terminal application, and navigate to your home directory.
-You can find the terminal application in `Finder`, and you can navigate to your root directory by typing `cd` into the terminal and pressing enter.
+You can find the terminal application in `Finder`, and you can navigate to your home directory by typing `cd` into the terminal and pressing enter.

 2.)
 Enter the following command to download Anaconda: